 Account-based marketing (ABM) is a big deal.
 It seems as though it’s being mentioned on every webinar, at every marketing conference, and in all major marketing strategy discussions.
-But despite all of the hype surrounding account-based marketing, only 43% of people polled have a clear definition of what is ABM!
+But despite all of the hype surrounding account-based marketing, only 43% of people polled have a clear understanding of the benefits of ABM.

-Account-based marketing, at its most basic, makes an account (rather than an individual lead) the focus of marketing and sales efforts.
-ABM relies on data analysis to pinpoint the correct accounts to target; leverages research to find the correct cadre of contacts inside an account; and uses targeted, personalized, timed communications to engage those contacts.
+So, what is account-based marketing?
+At its most basic, it’s a strategy that makes an account (rather than an individual lead) the focus of marketing and sales efforts.
+ABM marketing efforts rely on data analysis to pinpoint the correct accounts to target; leverages research to find the correct cadre of contacts inside an account; and uses targeted, personalized, timed communications to engage those contacts.

 While the buzz is great, and we personally think that ABM is a fantastic strategy for scalable growth, there seems to be an overabundance of information about ABM floating around.
 So much information, in fact, that marketers aren’t able to fully digest the principles and benefits of an account-based marketing strategy.
-To help cut through the ABM noise, we’ve compiled a list of 10 of the most important things to know about account-based marketing:
+To help cut through the ABM noise, we’ve compiled a list of the 10 biggest benefits of using account-based marketing.

-It’s no secret that marketers are seeing incredible return from account-based marketing.
-In fact, 80% of marketers who measure ROI say that ABM initiatives outperform other marketing investment.
+It’s no secret that one of the benefits of account-based marketing is its incredible return on investment.
+In fact, 80% of marketers who measure ROI say that ABM initiatives outperform other marketing investments.
 And what’s more, 60% of those who have used ABM for at least a year report a revenue increase of at least 10%, and 19% report a revenue impact of 30% or greater.

 At the end of the day, marketers not only want to see organizational growth, but they want to be able to demonstrate real value from their efforts.
-ABM not only helps companies generate more revenue, it ties marketing directly to closed deals and revenue.
+ABM not only benefits companies by allowing them to generate more revenue, but it also ties marketing directly to closed deals and revenue.
 In fact, companies using ABM generate 200% more revenue for their marketing efforts.

 While lead generation is imperative to a business, the next step in getting your leads to convert into paying customers is encouraging leads to engage with your brand.
 Solid lead engagement requires knowledge about your buyer, an understanding of their needs and wants, and a marketing strategy that plays to that knowledge.
 The personalization aspect of an ABM strategy allows you to speak directly to your prospects with a tailored message, increasing the likelihood of a positive response.